lucasandcribb/scmusicguide/wp-content/plugins/the-events-calendar-facebook-importer/readme.txt

 With the Facebook Events add-on, you can tap into the growing number of events Facebook users are organizing by importing public events from a specific organization or page directly into your WordPress site.

 Import individual Facebook events into <a href="http://m.tri.be/2x">The Events Calendar</a>, or choose to bulk import them from Facebook organization(s) or page(s) that you define.
 Imported events are automagically created as entries in The Events Calendar.
 Basic event data along with venue & organizer are populated appropriately.
-No more entering information in two places, or having to recreate someone else’s listing for a public event you want to include on your WordPress calendar.
+No more entering information in two places, or having to recreate someone else‚Äôs listing for a public event you want to include on your WordPress calendar.

 Make sure to get the free <a href="http://m.tri.be/2x">The Events Calendar</a> plugin first.